bengthedberg/Cryptography/HybridWithSignature/README.md

 So finally the sender must use the receivers **public key to encrypt the session key**.

-6 - Use the **RSA 2046 bit public key** to encrypt the AES 256 bit session key.
+6 - Use the **[RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) 2046 bit public key** to encrypt the AES 256 bit session key.

+7 - To add non-repudiation and authorisartion the sender will use their private kay to generate a [digital signature](https://en.wikipedia.org/wiki/Digital_signature)

 Now the sender can transmit the encrypted data: